Romania

 Links Draft law link; Romania Senat link

-Suspension of the labour contract
+Suspension of the labor contract

 Impact date: Awaited, pending procedure A draft law proposes that if an employee has been prosecuted as a result of a complaint made by the employer, the individual employment contract may be suspended.